Gellardo/blog/content/posts/2021-09-17-validate-repo-config-with-semgrep.md

 ```

 Since the rules above always match the whole object, the test comments have to be at the beginning of the whole object.
-And both our rules will match this object because there is a non-standard team user and the protection is for branch that is not 'master' or 'develop'.
+And both our rules will match this object because there is a non-standard team user and the protection is for a branch that is not 'master' or 'develop'.

 Now if we execute the tests, it looks like this:
 ```sh